-The National Safety Council estimates 420 people may die on U.S. roads this Labor Day holiday period.
+The National Safety Council (NSC) estimates 455 people may die on U.S. roads this Labor Day holiday period.
 Holidays traditionally are a time of travel for families across the United States.
-Many choose car travel, which has the highest fatality rate of any major form of transportation based on fatalities per passenger mile.
-Holidays also often are cause for celebrations involving alcohol consumption, a major contributing factor to motor vehicle crashes.
+Many choose car travel, which has the highest fatality rate of any major form of motorized transportation based on fatalities per passenger mile.
+Holidays are also often a cause for celebrations involving alcohol consumption, a major contributing factor to motor-vehicle crashes.
 Labor Day is observed on the first Monday in September.
-The holiday is always a 3.25-day weekend consisting of Friday evening, Saturday, Sunday and Monday.
-In 2018, the Labor Day weekend extends from 6 p.m.
-Friday, August 31, to 11:59 p.m.
-Monday, September 3.
+The holiday is always a 3.25-day weekend consisting of Friday evening, Saturday, Sunday, and Monday.
+In 2023, the Labor Day weekend extends from 6 p.m.
+Friday, September 1, to 11:59 p.m.
+Monday, September 4.

-Visit the Holiday Introduction page for a list of 2018 Holiday periods and their definitions.
+Visit the Holiday Introduction page for a list of holiday periods and their definitions.

 National Safety Council Estimate

 There is uncertainty associated with any estimate.
-The 90% confidence interval for the estimate of traffic deaths this holiday is 365 to 481.
+The 90% confidence interval for the estimate of traffic deaths this holiday is 377 to 541.
 This chart shows NSC Labor Day holiday fatality estimates and confidence intervals compared to the actual number of deaths.
 The latest final fatality data available are for 2021.
 NSC underestimated the actual number of Labor Day deaths in 2021 by 8% but the estimate did fall within the confidence interval.
 Since 1995, all but three of the NSC Labor Day forecasts have fallen within the confidence interval.

 - Data Table

 Source: Estimates and confidence intervals are calculated by NSC; actual deaths reflect NSC analysis of National Highway Traffic Safety Administration (NHTSA) Fatality Analysis Reporting System (FARS) data.